SAP-archive/cloud-workflow-codejam/exercises/01/readme.md

 You'll be managing and using services via the SAP Cloud Platform Cockpit in this CodeJam, so it's worth spending a couple of minutes making yourself familiar with it.

 :point_right: Go to the trial cockpit landing page at <https://cockpit.hanatrial.ondemand.com/cockpit/#/home/trial> and log on if you're not already authenticated.
-You should be presented with a welcome page, with a couple of main buttons near the top, to "Enter Your Trial Account" and "Launch SAP Web IDE".
+You should be presented with a welcome page, with buttons to "Enter Your Trial Account", launch the "SAP Web IDE", and more.

 If you've created your SAP Cloud Platform trial account according to the [prerequisites](../../prerequisites.md), you should see something like this, showing a single SAP Cloud Platform subaccount named "trial" (this is the default name for a new, automatically provisioned subaccount) within your trial global account: